go-gitea/gitea/docs/content/doc/advanced/cmd-embedded.en-us.md

 - List all files inside `public/img`: `public/img/**`

-Don't forget to use quotes for the patterns, as spaces, `*` and other characters might have a special significance for your command shell.
+Don't forget to use quotes for the patterns, as spaces, `*` and other characters might have a special meaning for your command shell.

 If no pattern is provided, all files are listed.